-- 1. Beer is too gassy Too much priming sugar added when bottling, the brew has become infected or more commonly, fermentation was not complete.
-Maintain the brew above 18°C. Use a hydrometer to check that fermentation has finished. - 2.
-Lack of head Too much water added, too much white sugar added (use Coopers Brewing Sugars instead) or residual fats/detergent in glassware. - 3.
+- Beer is too gassy Too much priming sugar added when bottling, the brew has become infected or more commonly, fermentation was not complete.
+Maintain the brew above 18°C. Use a hydrometer to check that the brew has fermented out - 2.
+Lack of head Too much water added, too much sugar added (no more than 1kg per 23 litre brew) or residual fats/detergent in glassware. - 3.
 White skin on top of fermented beer or sour taste (infection) Equipment has not been cleaned and sanitised properly (see page 3), wort has been exposed to air for too long before yeast is added or fermented beer has been allowed to stand too long before bottling. - 4.
-Unpleasant aroma Beer may have become infected (see above) or brewed at a temperature too high for the yeast to perform properly.
+Unpleasant aroma Beer may have become infected (see above) or brewed at a temperature too high for the yeast to perform properly